heptarch/heptarch.github.io/projects.md

 non-profit, will these guidelines be applicable?
 I think so, and at smaller sizes than you might expect.
-Armed with the insights above, let's revisit and update the ingredients in our successipe, and think about how to scale it down:
+Armed with the insights above, let's revisit and update the ingredients in our successipe, and think about how it scales down:

 1. *Freedom.* Academic freedom means that researchers and not managers initiate research.
 As in a university setting, this isn't a